 He can drop it in a mail box,

 a drop box or take it to a polling place.

 But he actually loves the idea of voting in a polling place.

-It's close to home, it's easy for him to find.
+It is close to home, easy for him to find.

 Our privileged voter was automatically registered.